xiaofuhu/lsm-image-matching/README.md

 ![eqt img](https://github.com/xiaofuhu/lsm-image-matching/blob/master/96c325c6db11ddb40d09516d4681362.jpg)

 The algorithm above is used in the program and takes for reference a lecture taught by Professor Cyrill Stachniss at the University of Bonn, Germany in the summer term 2015 <[Lecture](https://www.youtube.com/watch?v=JI4QhY8YXAI) Page 30>.
-For simplicity, we assume there is no noise in images.
+For simplicity, we assume there is no noise in images. i.e. The v term is the zero vector.

 ## Run
 Make sure the original image is named "OLD.png", the distorted image "NEW.png", and run with